nozosimo/Project-Euler/README.md

   - C++, R, LaTeX, OpenGL and 恋人.
 * etc...
 ---
-PS: Read the documentation (if there is one).
+PS: Read the documentation (if there is one, most of them should be in spanish).